zzz0906/LeetCode/2021_Dec/Readme.md

 -10^6 <= arr[i] <= 10^6

 sort it and then the minimum absolute diff will be the adjacent element for the current elements.
 Thus we can put them into the answre list. let me try.

+## 231. Power of Two

+Given an integer n, return true if it is a power of two.
+Otherwise, return false.

+An integer n is a power of two, if there exists an integer x such that n == 2^x.

+The basic idea is to divide n with 2 iterately unitl n == 1.
+And each iteration we will determine n % 2 == 0 or not.
+Thus, if finally n == 1, it means we can use 2*2...*2 to make a n.

+Follow up: Could you solve it without loops/recursion?

+Because -2^31 <= n <= 2^31 - 1, we can use binary search!
+If 2^16 < target, it means k > 16.
+We will find a k until 2^k-1 < n, 2^k+1 > n.
+It satisfy the property of binary search.

+And an interesting thing - if we use n - 2*(n/2) != 0 to determine n % 2 == 0.
+Oh because if we use mod, we need to calculate the mod result of n % 2.
+But, if we use n - 2*(n/2) we only need to calculate one divide and one multipies.

+AC!